F5Networks/f5-declarative-onboarding/docs/installation.rst

 Windows using CertUtil: ``CertUtil –hashfile <path_to_template> SHA256``

-You can compare the checksum produced by that command against the **.sha256** file in the **dist** directory (https://github.com/F5Networks/f5-appsvcs-extension/tree/master/dist).
+You can compare the checksum produced by that command against the **.sha256** file in the **dist** directory (https://github.com/F5Networks/f5-declarative-onboarding/tree/master/dist).

+.. |github| raw:: html

+   <a href="https://github.com/F5Networks/f5-declarative-onboarding" target="_blank">F5 Declarative Onboarding site on GitHub</a>